 WF (ADMINISTRATIVE WITHDRAWAL) - A "WF" is entered on students' records as an administrative withdrawal when students have exceeded the allowable absence rate for the course.
 This action is initiated by the instructor of the course.
-Letters will be sent to the students advising them that they have been administratively withdrawn from the course with a grade of "WF."
 The "WF" is treated as an "F" in quality point calculation and will affect financial aid as hours attempted.